Home / Cells : What are they & What they do?

 • Zero complications and side-effects

-Stem cell therapy makes use of the self-renewal, anti-inflammatory, immunomodulatory, signaling, and differentiating characteristics of stem cells to bring about positive change within the body.
+Cell therapy makes use of the self-renewal, anti-inflammatory, immunomodulatory, signaling, and differentiating characteristics of Cells to bring about positive change within the body.

 • Intravenous